 While it might seem like it’s always a good thing to bring on a new client for your inbound marketing agency, if that client isn’t a good fit, it can actually hinder real growth.
 That’s why it is so important for you to focus on how to attract your ideal client if you truly want to grow your marketing agency.

 Before you can identify your ideal client, you’ll need to take a deeper look at what you have to offer.

-Business owners can find the best success by specializing in one or a few key things, instead of trying to appeal to the masses.
-The most direct way to grow a business is to be strategic in identifying your goals and then developing a plan to achieve those goals as efficiently and as enjoyable as possible.
+Marketing agency owners can find the best success by specializing in a small number of key services and industries, instead of trying to appeal to the masses.
+The most direct way to grow a business is to be strategic in identifying your goals and then developing a plan to achieve those goals as efficiently and effectively as possible.

 It’s important that you define your business first.
 Ask yourself, what is your ideal project?
-What type of work or industry do you enjoy most?
-Which delivers the biggest profit for you?
+What type of work or industry do you enjoy the most?
+And which delivers the biggest profit for you?
 After all, while it’s great to work on projects you’re passionate about, you still have to pay the bills, so it’s important to find a good balance.
 Signing up for a project management training is also a great start to understand the key technical concepts of running your business (visit Training Connection).

-Once you’ve identified what problem your business can solve and for whom, you can begin to develop a plan to attract those ideal clients with the right message.
+Once you’ve identified what problem your business can solve and for whom, you can begin to develop a plan to attract your ideal clients with the right message.

 Building out your ideal client’s profile is essential.
-By understanding your ideal client, you’ll be able to understand them, connect with them, and ultimately sell to them.
-Consider these questions when crafting your client’s profile:
+By understanding your ideal client, you’ll be able to find them, connect with them, and ultimately sell to them.
+Consider these questions when crafting your ideal client’s profile:

 - Who do you enjoy working with?